 These are only samples of the field’s many possibilities.

-The Theater Arts Center contains a 500-seat thrust stage, a state-of-the-art experimental theater, and a 200-seat proscenium theater; acting, directing, and dance studios; costume, scene, and properties shops; a sound recording room; a computer lab; and a metal shop.
+The Theater Arts Center contains a 500-seat thrust stage, a state-of-the-art black box experimental theater, and a 200-seat proscenium theater; acting, directing, and dance studios; costume, scene, and properties shops; a sound recording room; a computer lab; and a metal shop.
 Elsewhere on campus are additional dance studios, the open-air Quarry Theater seating 3,000, and the 150-seat Barn Theater.

 Awards, Honors, and Recognitions